RajtoDeveloper/Employee_performance_analysis_system/README.md

 # 📊 Employee Analytics Suite

 An interactive, multi-page analytics dashboard built with **Streamlit**, designed to analyze employee data, identify risk factors, evaluate performance, and generate personalized reports.

 ---

+# Problem Description
+The Employee Performance and Productivity Analytics System addresses the challenge of optimizing workforce management by providing actionable insights into employee performance, productivity, and retention risks.
+Traditional HR systems often lack predictive capabilities and comprehensive analytics, making it difficult for organizations to proactively address issues such as employee attrition, training needs, and promotion readiness.
+This system leverages machine learning techniques to analyze employee data, predict risks, and recommend interventions, enabling data-driven decision-making for HR professionals and managers.

+# Functionalities
+1. Dashboard:
+- Displays key performance indicators (KPIs) such as average performance score, employee satisfaction, and resignation risk.
+- Visualizes performance distribution across the organization.
+2. Employee Analysis:
+- Provides detailed profiles of individual employees, including tenure, performance scores, and department.
+- Generates personalized recommendations for retention, promotion, and training based on predictive models.
+3. New Employee Evaluation:
+- Predicts the performance and resignation risk of new hires based on input metrics.
+- Offers actionable recommendations for onboarding and development.
+4. Risk & Growth Insights:
+- Identifies employees at high risk of resignation using a simulated risk score.
+- Recommends promotion candidates based on performance, tenure, and training.
+- Highlights training needs for underperforming employees.
+- Alerts managers about employees with concerning sick leave patterns.

 ## 🚀 Quick Overview